Anthony Mason (judge): Role in the dismissal of Prime Minister Gough Whitlam

-However, on 11 November 1975 Kerr dismissed Whitlam summarily.
-Had Kerr notified Whitlam of his intention, Whitlam could have got in first by advising the Queen to dismiss Kerr.
+However, on 11 November 1975, Kerr dismissed Whitlam summarily.
+Had Kerr notified Whitlam of his intention, Whitlam could have pre-empted his dismissal by advising the Queen to dismiss Kerr.
 Mason confirms that Kerr was well aware of the danger of what Kerr referred to as a "race to the Palace".
 Indeed, Mason says, Kerr had told him that Whitlam had once raised with him the possibility of such a situation.

-Mason recounts that, in August or soon after in 1975, Kerr had been told by a member of the Prime Minister's department that Whitlam was of the view that, if Kerr were to indicate that he might dismiss Whitlam, Whitlam would advise the Queen to dismiss Kerr.
-Mason states that at Kerr's request on 9 November he drafted a letter dismissing Whitlam, although without consulting him further a "very different" text was used.
+Mason recounts that, in August, or soon after in 1975, Kerr had been told by a member of the Prime Minister's department that Whitlam was of the view that, if Kerr were to indicate that he might dismiss Whitlam, Whitlam would advise the Queen to dismiss Kerr.
+Mason states that, at Kerr's request, on 9 November he drafted a letter dismissing Whitlam, although without consulting him further a "very different" text was used.

 Mason says that he had declined to provide Kerr with written advice on his powers, particularly because it would be inappropriate for a Justice of the High Court to do so without consulting the Chief Justice.
-However, at Kerr's request Chief Justice Barwick did provide written advice, which was that he did have power to dismiss a Prime Minister who could not obtain supply and was unwilling to either resign or agree to a general election.
+However, at Kerr's request, Chief Justice Barwick did provide written advice, which was that he did have power to dismiss a Prime Minister who could not obtain supply and was unwilling to either resign or agree to a general election.

 Mason states that he saw that advice and expressed broad agreement with it.
 He says that, when Kerr asked him whether, if the matter came to the High Court, Barwick should sit, he had said that he did not know.
 He says that Kerr did not ask him what his own position would be in that event.
-But he recalls that he had thought it unlikely that the matter would come to the High Court (which had also been Barwick's advice to Kerr).
+But he recalls that he had thought it unlikely that the matter would come to the High Court, which had also been Barwick's advice to Kerr.